foss-for-synopsys-dwc-arc-processors/metaware-arc-debug/README.md

 5. into the demo Folder helloworld, update helloworld/.vscode/launch.json file preperly, then go to Run and Debug Tab - select configuration "justin working", start debugging ARC ELF file helloworld.exe

+## Working in progressing

+Note that this feature is only available for ARC-GDB engine at the Windows* target platform now.
+TBD --- To Support ARC-LLDB engine at Windows platform.

 ## Prepare Launch Configuration
-Note that this feature is only available for ARC-GDB engine at the Windows* target platform now.

-TBD, to support ARC-GDB engine at Linux target platform TBD, to support ARC-LLDB engine at Windows and Linux platform.

 This extension enables the ability to prepare launch configurations for running and debugging binary ELF file created using MetaWare ARC toolset.